-c) access to a word processing program that allows you to create footnotes
+c) access to a word processing program that allows you to create footnotes d) public art tour; outside of class time; visiting select pieces of public art in the downtown core.

 There are computers on the computer labs and library that have Word if you do not have your own copy.
 Some free copies of word programs do not allow for easy footnoting.